-There is no repayment schedule for the net pension liability or the net OPEB liability.
-The Authority has no control over the changes in the pension benefits, contributions rate, and return on investments affecting the balance of the net pension liability.
+There is no repayment schedule for the net pension liability or asset or the net OPEB liability or asset.
+The Authority has no control over the changes in the pension benefits, contributions rate, and return on investments affecting the balance of these liabilities.
 In the event that contributions, investment returns, and other changes are insufficient to keep up with required pension payments, State statue does not identify the responsible party for the unfunded portion.
 Due to the unique nature of how the pension liability and the OPEB liability are satisfied, these liabilities are separately identified within the long-term liability section of the statement of net position.